cc-jalvarez/counterfactual-situation-testing/README.md

 # Counterfactual Situation Testing

-This (as in the *master* branch) is the ongoing repository for the counterfactual situation testing framework.
-See the branch *eeamo2023* for the code of ACM EAAMO 2023 paper, [Counterfactual Situation Testing: Uncovering Discrimination under Fairness given the Difference](https://dl.acm.org/doi/10.1145/3617694.3623222).
+This, as in the *master* branch, is the ongoing repository for the counterfactual situation testing framework.

+See *eeamo2023* branch for the code of ACM EAAMO 2023 paper, [Counterfactual Situation Testing: Uncovering Discrimination under Fairness given the Difference](https://dl.acm.org/doi/10.1145/3617694.3623222).

 All datasets are contained within the data/ folder.
 The scripts get_data_< > prepare each dataset for the counterfactual situation testing pipeline.
 The rest of the scripts are within the src/ folder.